Jeezy: Let's Get It: Thug Motivation 101 (2005)

 Jeezy released his major label debut, Let's Get It: Thug Motivation 101, on July 26, 2005.
-The album debuted at #2 on the Billboard 200, selling 172,000 copies in its first week and was later certified Platinum by the RIAA.
-The debut single off his debut album, "And Then What" featured Mannie Fresh and reached #67 on the Billboard Hot 100.
-The second single off the album, "Soul Survivor" featuring Akon, reached #4 on the Billboard Hot 100 and would become Jeezy's highest-charting single of his career.
-The third single, "My Hood", reached #77 on the Billboard Hot 100.
+The album debuted at No. 2 on the Billboard 200, selling 172,000 copies in its first week and was later certified Platinum by the RIAA.
+The debut single off his debut album, "And Then What" featured Mannie Fresh and reached No. 67 on the Billboard Hot 100.
+The second single off the album, "Soul Survivor" featuring Akon, reached No. 4 on the Billboard Hot 100 and became Jeezy's highest-charting single of his career.
+The third single, "My Hood", reached No. 77 on the Billboard Hot 100.
 In an interview with HitQuarters, A&R Shakir Stewart said that Jeezy had recorded over 60 songs for the album.

 In interviews and on several records, Jeezy has affirmed his resistance to commercialism in his music.
 According to Jeezy, maintaining his street credibility, is of the utmost concern to him as an artist.
 In 2005, Jeezy was featured in several popular hip hop songs including Gucci Mane's "Icy" and Boyz n da Hood's "Dem Boyz".
-He would later leave the group after successfully establishing himself as a solo artist.
+He later left the group after successfully establishing himself as a solo artist.

 The Inspiration and U.S.D.A.
 (2006–2007)

 In 2006, Jeezy was featured in Christina Milian's single "Say I".
-Later that year, on December 12, he released his second major label album, The Inspiration.
-It topped the Billboard 200 with first-week sales of 352,000 copies and would go on to be certified Platinum by the RIAA.
-The album's first single, "I Luv It", peaked at #14 on the Billboard Hot 100 and the second single, "Go Getta" featuring R. Kelly, peaked at #18.
+On December 12, 2006, he released his second major label album, The Inspiration.
+It topped the Billboard 200 with first-week sales of 352,000 copies and went on to be certified Platinum by the RIAA.
+The album's first single, "I Luv It", peaked at No. 14 on the Billboard Hot 100 and the second single, "Go Getta" featuring R. Kelly, peaked at No. 18.

-Jeezy also extended himself into gaming, portraying himself in the 3D hip-hop fighting game Def Jam: Icon, released in March 2007.
-Also in 2007, Jeezy's group U.S.D.A (alongside Blood Raw and Slick Pulla) released their debut album, Cold Summer.
+Jeezy extended himself into gaming, portraying himself in the 3D hip-hop fighting game Def Jam: Icon, released in March 2007.
+Also in 2007, Jeezy's group U.S.D.A, alongside Blood Raw and Slick Pulla, released their debut album, Cold Summer.
 The album debuted at number 4 on the Billboard 200, selling 95,000 copies in its first week.

-On December 17, 2007, Jeezy and CTE started their week-long toy drive and charity event series called the Toyz N Da Hood Drive.
-The series presented 1,000 toys for 1,000 kids at various locations in Macon and Atlanta.
-The CTE Christmas Kickoff portion of the event ran from 10 pm to 5 am at Club Miami.
-The toy giveaway took place in the Unionville neighborhood of Macon and at the Old Fourth Ward Community in Atlanta.